 - 1. First, open the person's airway to check if they are breathing (don't begin CPR if person is breathing).
 Then get help by sending someone to call for help.
 If you are alone, quickly call 911 before starting CPR. - 2.
 Position the heel of your hand in the center of the chest. - 3.
 Interlock fingers, keep your arms straight, keep fingers raised so they don't touch the patient's chest of rib cage. - 4.
 Give 30 chest compressions. - 5.
-Keep compression rate of at least 100 per minute for all persons. - 6.
+Keep compression rate of 100 120 per minute for all persons. - 6.
 Keep compression depth of between 2-2.4 inches for adults and children, and about 1.5 inches for infants. - 7.
 Allow complete chest recoil after each compression. - 8.
 Open the airway.
 Tilt head and lift chin to open the airway and let the mouth fall open slightly. - 9.
+Give one rescue breath, making sure the breath lasts about 1 second and makes the chest rise: allow air to exit before giving the next breath. - 10.
+Give a second rescue breath.
+Note: If the 1st breath does not cause the chest to rise, retilt the head and ensure a proper seal before giving the 2nd breath.
+If the 2nd breath does not make the chest rise, an object may be blocking the airway

-Give one rescue breath. - 10.
-Repeat steps 8 and 9 one more time. - 11.
-Repeat chest compressions and rescue breaths again. - Minimize interruptions in CPR, except to use an AED or to change rescuer positions. - Do not over ventilate. - Provide CPR as a team when possible. - Feel for a pulse for 10 seconds; if a pulse is absent or if you are not sure you feel a pulse, then begin compressions.
+- 11. Repeat chest compressions and rescue breaths until AED is available, or emergency response professionals arrive. - Minimize interruptions in CPR, except to use an AED or to change rescuer positions. - Do not over ventilate. - Provide CPR as a team when possible. - Feel for a pulse for 10 seconds; if a pulse is absent or if you are not sure you feel a pulse, then begin compressions.
 Even trained clinicians cannot always reliably tell if they can feel a pulse. - For infants, use a manual defibrillator if available.
 If not available, an AED with pediatric dose attenuator should be used for an infant.
 If an AED with dose attenuator is not available, then use an adult AED, even for an infant.